rrothwell/forth-mecrisp-riscv/README.md

 ## Development Environment

+For development a Linux environment seems to be preferred, so this is setup in a docker container.
+This is only needed if new binaries are required.
+The basic distribution comes with pre-assembled binaries as .hex and .bin files.

 ### Debian in a Docker Container hosted on MacOS.

 Download the [code](https://sourceforge.net/projects/mecrisp/files/mecrisp-quintus-0.29-experimental.tar.gz/download) (or later version) into directory /Users/<user-name-here-0>/development/mecrisp.
 Unpack the archive file.